fers4t/Twitter-Supervisor/README.md

 ## Installation
 * Clone the project repository on your machine.
 * Run `pip install -Ur requirements.txt`
-* Create a `config.json` file in the project directory, where you will put the API keys, the id of the account you want to supervise, and the name of the SQLite database file where the app data will be stored.
+* Create a `config.json` file (if you choose another name, specify it with the [option](#options)`--config` when you run the script) in the project directory, where you will put the API keys, the id of the account you want to supervise, and the name of the SQLite database file where the app data will be stored.
 It should look like this:

     ```json
     {